 Here are the most up-to-date statistics on the number of bicyclists killed and injured in one year, according to the California Office of Traffic Safety:

 - Mountain View: 31 bicyclists

-Many of these bicycle accident victims were under the age of 15.
-While wearing the proper bicycle gear, including a standard helmet, can help prevent serious injuries and deaths in these accidents, it is up to motor vehicle drivers to exhibit proper caution and care while driving close to bikers and pedestrians.
+Many of these bicycle accident injury victims were under the age of 15.
+While wearing the proper bicycle gear, including a helmet, can help prevent some head injuries and deaths in these accidents, it is up to motor vehicle drivers to exhibit proper caution and care while driving close to bikers and pedestrians.
 The most common places for bicycle accidents are intersections, where drivers fail to yield the right of way to crossing bicyclists.
 Other common causes of bike accidents include drivers texting and driving, driving under the influence, and speeding.

 Most Common Injuries in Bike Collisions

-Bicycle accident injuries can lead to long hospital stays, surgeries, rehabilitation, and permanent disability, if the victim survives.
+Because cyclists are essentially unprotected at impact, bicycle accident injuries can lead to long hospital stays, surgeries, rehabilitation, and permanent disability, if the victim survives.
 Head and brain injuries can cause permanent disability, including cognitive and motor function impairment.
 Accident victims with all types of injuries should speak to experienced attorneys.
 Major or minor, all injuries deserve attention from skilled personal injury lawyers in the South Bay area.

 Breakdown of Fault in Bike Crashes and What Actions Victims Took